 Then, create a TTS request:

 req = rtts.SynthesizeSpeechRequest() req.text = "We know what we are, but not what we may be?" req.language_code = "en-US" req.encoding = ri.AudioEncoding.LINEAR_PCM req.sample_rate_hz = 22050 req.voice_name = "ljspeech" resp = riva_tts.Synthesize(req) audio_samples = np.frombuffer(resp.audio, dtype=np.float32)

 Customizing a model with your data

-Using the NVIDIA TAO Toolkit, you can use a custom trained model in Riva (Figure 4).
-NVIDIA TAO Toolkit is a no-coding tool for fine-tuning models on the domain-specific dataset.
+Using the NVIDIA TAO Toolkit, you can use a custom-trained model in Riva (Figure 4).
+NVIDIA TAO Toolkit is a low-coding tool for fine-tuning models on the domain-specific dataset.

-For instance, to further improve the legibility and accuracy of an ASR transcribed text, add a custom punctuation and capitalization model to the ASR system that generates text without those features.
+For instance, to further improve the legibility and accuracy of an ASR transcribed text, you can add a custom punctuation and capitalization model to the ASR system that generates text without those features.

 After the dataset is ready, the next step is training by running a previously provided script.
 When the training is completed and the desired final accuracy is reached, create the model repository for NVIDIA Triton by using an included script.

 The NVIDIA Riva Speech Skills documentation contains more details about how to train or fine-tune other models.
-This post showed only one among the many possibilities of customization using the TAO Toolkit.
+This post showed only one of the many customization possibilities using the TAO Toolkit.

 Deploying a model in Riva

-Riva is designed for conversation AI at scale.
+Riva is designed for speech AI at scale.
 To help you efficiently serve models across different servers robustly, NVIDIA provides push-button model deployment using Helm charts (Figure 5).